 And that’s how you cite your citations and make your writing more credible and sound!

 You should follow the citation style guidelines consistently and accurately throughout your paper.
-For this purpose, you can use online tools that ensure accurate citations, such as PerfectEssayWriter.ai’s Citation Machine.
+For this purpose, you can use online tools that ensure accurate citations, such as PerfectEssayWriter.ai’s Citation Generator.
 This AI-powered citation tool helps you find and cite relevant sources customized to your topic and required citation style!

 WRITTEN BY